Symbolion

 (sometimes between the lines),

-thanks to which the reader retrospectively understands and appreciates the previous events,
+thanks to which the reader retrospectively understands and appreciates the previous events, thus entertaining and maintaining curiosity.

 The authoress has a gift of mediating the views of individual characters, of disclosing the ulterior motives of their behavior, without wasting words.
 She goes under the surface, whereby the reader is able to easily identify with the main characters, to fear for them, dream about them – and again relive their story in dreams.